Child Development Course (QQI Level 5)

 The candidate will also demonstrate an awareness of the following issues:

-The internal assessor will devise a theory-based examination that assesses the candidate’s ability to recall and apply theory and understanding, requiring responses to a range of question types, short answer and structured.
-These questions may be answered in different media such as in writing or orally.
+The internal assessor has devised an online theory-based examination that assesses the candidate’s ability to recall and apply theory and understanding, requiring responses to a range of question types, short answer and structured.

 The examination will be based on the full range of specific learning outcomes, and will is 1 hour 30 minutes in duration.